Non-Metallic Gantry

 Orford Ness Gantry

-AWRE’s engineering drawings, specifically de-classified for the IRGON researchers in 2019, showed that this non-metallic gantry (or ‘Rotating Table’) could raise, rotate and tilt a nose cone located on a range of ‘tables’ or ‘clamps’.
+AWRE’s engineering drawings, specifically de-classified for the IRGON researchers in 2019, showed that this non-metallic gantry with its rotating table could raise, rotate and tilt a weapon secured on various clamps or tables.
 The gantry,19.2m high, was designed to rotate on the 10 m diameter concrete circular base.

-The nose cone, 3.05m in diameter and 3.5m tall, was fixed to one of three platforms, each one clamping the nose cone, or different sections of it, in slightly differing ways.
-It was then elevated, rotated and tilted so that the strength of radio signals, transmitted in all directions by the aerials located within the nose cone, could be measured at the Aerial Measurement Building some 90m away.
+The weapon under test would have been fixed to one of three platforms, each one clamping the weapon, or different sections of it, in slightly differing ways.
+It was then elevated, rotated and tilted so that the strength of radio signals, transmitted in all directions by the aerials could be measured at the measurements building some 90m away.
 This was repeated with many frequencies, orientations and locations.

-To minimise electrical interference with the radio signals the gantry was entirely made of wood.
+To minimise interference with the radio signals the gantry was entirely made of wood.
 Thousands of small wooden blocks had been glued together with different grain alignments to prevent any warping or distortion of the wooden structure.
 This allowed the differing design ‘tables’ or ‘clamps’ holding the nose cone to move freely within the four vertical corner columns.
+Necessary nuts and bolts were made from “Tufnol”, a loaded phenolic resin.

 Period of Operation